 Or is there?
 You might want to take a look at this list just to make sure there isn’t something you’re missing.

-Here are the thirteen dirtiest things you should be cleaning, but probably aren’t.
-Number thirteen is sure to gross you out!
+Here’s a list of the dirtiest things you should be cleaning, but probably aren’t.

 Most women carry purses these days, but do they really ever clean them?